 All income earned by the estate during the accounting period should be reported in the accounting, as well.
 This may include interest earned on estate bank accounts or rental income earned by real property owned by the estate.

 Gains and losses to the property may include and gain or loss from the sale of property.
 For example, if the executor sold the decedent’s house at a gain, such gain should be reported in the accounting.

 The executor should also include funeral expenses and administration expenses paid by the estate.
 Administration expenses may include any packing, shipping, and storing expenses paid by the estate in connection with storing estate assets or distributing estate assets to beneficiaries and rent and cable expenses incurred on real property owned by the estate and paid by the estate.

-The executor should also include a breakdown of the assets remaining in the estate at the time the accounting is rendered and should show how those assets will be distributed.
+When preparing an estate accounting, the executor should also include a breakdown of the assets remaining in the estate at the time the accounting is rendered and should show how those assets will be distributed.
 This will generally include any commissions to be paid to the executor, legal fees to be paid to the attorney, and the remaining distributions to be made to the estate beneficiaries.
 The executor may also wish to keep a certain amount of money in reserve in anticipation of possible future legal fees and accountant fee that might be incurred in connection with the estate.
 Even though accountings are generally prepared towards the end of the estate administration, legal fees and accountant fees are often incurred after accountings are rendered in connection with wrapping up the estate.
 If such fees are incurred and funds are not kept on reserve, the executor will have to request that the beneficiaries return some funds to the executor so that she can pay such fees.